-Cecil R. Reynolds, PhD, ABPN, ABN, is professor emeritus of educational psychology and a distinguished research scholar at Texas A&M University.
+Cecil R. Reynolds, PhD, ABPN, ABN, is Emeritus Professor of Educational Psychology, Professor of Neuroscience, and Distinguished Research Scholar at Texas A&M University.
 Reynolds earned his BA in psychology in 1975 from the University of North Carolina at Wilmington.
-He then attended the University of Georgia, earning his MEd in psychometrics in 1976, an EdS in school psychology in 1977, and a PhD in educational psychology in 1978 while studying under Alan S. Kaufman and Ellis Paul.
+He then attended the University of Georgia, earning his MEd in psychometrics in 1976, an EdS in school psychology in 1977, and a PhD in educational psychology in 1978 while studying under Alan S. Kaufman and Ellis Paul Torrance.
 He served an internship divided between the Medical College of Georgia and the Rutland Center for Severely Emotional Disturbed Children.
-He established important research programs in the areas of assessment of anxiety in children and addressed the measurement issues surrounding the field of learning disabilities.
-Prior to joining the Texas A & M University faculty in 1981, Dr. Reynolds was a faculty member at the University of Nebraska, Lincoln, where he served as Associate Director and Acting Director of the Buros Institute of Mental Measurement.
+He established important research programs in the areas of assessment of anxiety in children and addressed the measurement issues surrounding the field of learning disabilities in addition to publishing extensively in areas related to cultural bias in psychological testing.
+Prior to joining the Texas A&M University faculty in 1981, Dr. Reynolds was a faculty member at the University of Nebraska, Lincoln, where he served as Associate Director and Acting Director of the Buros Institute of Mental Measurement.

 From its modest beginnings in Bob and Cathy Smith's home years ago, PAR has grown into a leading publisher of psychological assessment materials designed to help our Customers better serve their clients.